-(1) Reflects the grant date fair value as calculated in accordance with the Financial Accounting Standards Board's Accounting Standards Codification Topic 718, or ASC 718.
-See Note 8, "Share-based Compensation," in the Notes to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016 for the relevant assumptions used to determine the valuation of awards.
-The grant date fair value assumes full achievement of performance conditions at the time the options are granted.

-- (2) Represents performance-based cash incentive payments. - (3) Includes 401(k) employer matching contributions.
-Excludes long-term disability insurance and health insurance premiums, both of which are generally available to all employees on a non-discriminatory basis. - (4) Dr. Iwaki also served as Acting Chief Financial Officer from November 2013 to April 8, 2014. - (5) Mr. Ryan Selhorn of Signature Analytics San Diego, LLC, an accounting services firm, was appointed to serve as Chief Financial Officer on March 31, 2016.
+- (1) Reflects the grant date fair value as calculated in accordance with the Financial Accounting Standards Board's Accounting Standards Codification Topic 718, or ASC 718.
+See Note 8, "Share-based Compensation," in the Notes to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017 for the relevant assumptions used to determine the valuation of awards.
+The grant date fair value assumes full achievement of performance conditions at the time the options are granted. - (2) Represents performance-based cash incentive payments. - (3) Includes 401(k) employer matching contributions.
+Excludes long-term disability insurance and health insurance premiums, both of which are generally available to all employees on a non-discriminatory basis. - (4) Mr. Ryan Selhorn of Signature Analytics San Diego, LLC, an accounting services firm, was appointed to serve as Chief Financial Officer on March 31, 2016.
 The Services Agreement with Signature Analytics was effective March 31, 2016 and has an initial term expiring on March 31, 2017.
-During the fiscal year ended December 31, 2016, we paid Signature Analytics San Diego, LLC an aggregate of \$160,579, which included the payment reflected in the Summary Compensation Table above for Mr. Selhorn's service as our Chief Financial Officer, as well as the services of a controller and/or other accounting personnel. - (6) Includes a Japanese benefits adjustment for long-term disability and life insurance as stipulated in Mr. Okajima's employment agreement and as required by Japanese law with respect to pension and welfare premium costs. - (7) Ms. van den Boom is the owner of the accounting services firm of van den Boom & Associates, LLC.
-In connection with Ms. van den Boom's appointment as Chief Financial Officer on April 8, 2014, we entered into an engagement agreement with van den Boom & Associates, LLC, effective April 8, 2014, for the provision of Ms. van den Boom's services.
-The agreement was renewed on April 3, 2015 and had a one-year term expiring on March 31, 2016.
-Ms. van den Boom ceased to serve as our Chief Financial Officer effective March 31, 2016.
-During the fiscal year ended December 31, 2016, we paid van den Boom & Associates, LLC an aggregate of \$80,502, which included the payment reflected in the Salary column of the Summary Compensation Table above for Ms. van den Boom's service as our Chief Financial Officer, as well as the Services of a controller and/or other staff-level accounting personnel.
+During the fiscal year ended December 31, 2017, we paid Signature Analytics San Diego, LLC an aggregate of \$132,260, which included the payment reflected in the Summary Compensation Table above for Mr. Selhorn's service as our Chief Financial Officer, as well as the services of a controller and/or other accounting personnel. - (5) Includes a Japanese benefits adjustment for long-term disability and life insurance as stipulated in Mr. Okajima's employment agreement and as required by Japanese law with respect to pension and welfare premium costs.